mfp/extprot/doc/extensions.md

 Adding new fields this way means that older readers can consume data from new producers.
-If we also want new consumers to read old data, they have to cope with the possibility that the new fields be missing, using disjoint unions (sum types) as explained below.
+If we also want new consumers to read old data, they have to cope with the possibility that the new fields be missing, by using default values for them (the easiest way to do so is to use disjoint unions, aka. sum types, as explained below).
 For now, let's keep things simple.

 ### New tuple elements